ViBlog/viewpager/viewpager-intro.md

 ```

 ## OnPageChangeListener
-If you need to get an event each time the page is switched use the code below. ```SimpleOnPageChangeListener``` saves some boiler plate code.
+If you need to get an event each time the page is switched, use the code below. ```SimpleOnPageChangeListener``` saves some boilerplate code.

 ```java
 activityMainViewpager.addOnPageChangeListener(new ViewPager.SimpleOnPageChangeListener() {